To-Shin Do: School locations

 To-Shin Do has established presences on five continents.
-Because the style is licensed from SKH Incorporated, three are different levels of participation: Affiliate Instructors, Affiliate Schools, and Training Clubs.
+Because the style is licensed from SKH Incorporated, there are different levels of participation: Affiliate Instructors, Affiliate Schools, and Training Clubs.

-Affiliate Instructors operate as independently owned businesses authorized to train the To-Shin Do martial arts curriculum under license agreement with SKH Inc.
+Affiliate Instructors operate as independently owned businesses authorized to train the To-Shin Do martial arts curriculum under license agreement with Stephen K. Hayes.

 Affiliate Schools are professionally run academies, with full-time facilities dedicated for To-Shin Do instruction, and are authorized to award To-Shin Do belt rank.

-Training Clubs are groups of up to 35 members training together in the To-Shin Do martial arts curriculum under direction of either the Dayton Hombu Dojo, or a licensed Affiliate Instructor.
+Training Clubs are groups of up to 35 members training together in the To-Shin Do martial arts curriculum under direction of either Hombu or a licensed Affiliate Instructor.
 Training Clubs are not professional schools, and often use shared facilities not exclusively dedicated for To-Shin Do instruction.
 Most clubs do not award belt ranks however, some have done so through their sponsoring teachers.

-Long Distance Learning allows students to purchase courses for color belts from white leading to black.
-Students test for promotion by travelling to a licensed school or by submitting a video test to the hombu dojo.
-Black belt tests must be conducted in person.
+Long Distance Learning is available to students through the organization's official online dojo: To-Shin Do Online.
+The online dojo resembles a private social media site with student and instructor profiles and discussion groups for each rank where students can discuss and ask questions.
+To-Shin Do Online contains an extensive video training library including regular releases of new content and access to all materials previously published by Stephen K. Hayes for DVD and VHS.
+Remote students may test for color belts (kyu ranks) live on Zoom by appointment with an instructor.
+Black Belt testing must be conducted in person.

 According to the Organization's web site, locations include: